 - While cryptocurrency is not the primary focus of this report, it is nevertheless worth noting that the exponential rise in the use of cryptocurrencies has also led to growing concerns over the use of blockchain technology for transferring value in a way that circumvents authorities and regulatory oversight.
 As such, the Fifth Anti-Money Laundering Directive (5AMLD) (May 2018), increased the scope of EU AML rules to include exchange service providers between virtual and fiat currencies as well as custodian wallet providers.

 Meanwhile, the European Commission has also taken positive steps to promote blockchain innovation across Europe.
-The two Directorate Generals key to the EU’s blockchain strategy and policies are: the Directorate General for Financial Stability, Financial Services and Capital Markets Union (DG FISMA), responsible for EU policy on banking and finance; and the Directorate General for Communications Networks, Content and Technology (DG CONNECT), responsible for developing a digital single market to generate smart, sustainable and inclusive growth in Europe.
+Two Directorate Generals which are key to the EU’s blockchain strategy and policies are: the Directorate General for Financial Stability, Financial Services and Capital Markets Union (DG FISMA), responsible for EU policy on banking and finance; and the Directorate General for Communications Networks, Content and Technology (DG CONNECT), responsible for developing a digital single market to generate smart, sustainable and inclusive growth in Europe.

-- DG FISMA’s main input in this space has been through its FinTech Action Plan (March 2018).
+DG FISMA’s main input in this space has been through its FinTech Action Plan (March 2018).
 The Plan aims to aid the financial industry in making use of rapid tech advancements including blockchain.
-Based on this Plan, the Commission tasked the European Supervisory Authorities (ESAs) to consider, within their own remit, the crypto-asset space (including cryptocurrencies).
+Based on this Plan, the Commission tasked the ESAs to consider, within their own remit, the crypto-asset space (including cryptocurrencies).
+These were published in January 2019 (see European Supervisory Agencies (ESAs) below).

 - promote cooperation towards a European blockchain infrastructure;